Input the stream,

 )

-• We need the h264_mp4toannexb on each stream to make sure that the mp4 data conforms to what the mpegts container expect
+• The h264_mp4toannexb filter is needed on each stream to ensure the MP4 data conforms to what the MPEG-TS container expects.

-• We need to disable ffmpeg’s automatic insertion of bitstream filters via -autobsf.
-FFmpeg does not support this kind of live switch at the moment and its automatically inserted filters won’t work, which is why we’re doing it ourselves.
+• FFmpeg’s automatic bitstream filter insertion must be disabled via -autobsf.
+FFmpeg does not support this kind of live switch natively and its auto-inserted filters will not work.